What is radiation cystitis?

 Giving drugs into the bladder

-Usually, you lie down while a nurse gently passes a thin, flexible tube (catheter) through the urethra and into the bladder.
+Usually, you lie down while a nurse gently passes a thin, flexible tube called a catheter through the urethra and into the bladder.
 The catheter may be lubricated with a local anaesthetic to reduce any discomfort.
 Any urine in your bladder is drained out through the catheter.

 Then the nurse slowly passes the drug through the catheter.
-The catheter is removed and the drug stays in your bladder for at least half an hour (30 minutes) to give it time to work.
+The catheter is removed and the drug stays in your bladder for at least 30 minutes to give it time to work.
 After this, you go to the toilet.

 You may feel some discomfort when passing urine for a few days afterwards.
-You usually have this treatment weekly, or for a few weeks and then monthly until the symptoms improve.
+You usually have this treatment weekly for a few weeks and then monthly until the symptoms improve.

 Your doctor will explain more about the treatment and its possible side effects.